evazhang612/sokt-landing/_pages/technicals.md

 I came into Stanford interested in Bioengineering / Health Policy, and took Chemistry, Philosophy, and Energy Policy first quarter.
 Community and mentorship were (and are) important to how my interests evolved.
 Here's a [brief instagram snippet](https://www.instagram.com/p/B7kewSMh4MH/) from Stanford Women in CS on how I got started in Computer Science.
 Always happy to chat and share my experiences if you're unsure what a path in CS could look like!

 ## Sample Technical Courses
-I proposed, designed and taught CS81SI AI Interpretability & Fairness at Stanford listed under [CS81SI](https://cs81si.stanford.edu) in Spring 2020, with the invaluable support of my faculty sponsors Professor [James Zou](https://www.james-zou.com/) and Profesor [Omer Reingold](https://omereingold.wordpress.com/).
+I proposed, designed and taught CS81SI AI Interpretability & Fairness at Stanford listed under [CS81SI](https://cs81si.stanford.edu) in Spring 2020, with the invaluable support of my faculty sponsors Professor [James Zou](https://www.james-zou.com/) and Professor [Omer Reingold](https://omereingold.wordpress.com/).
 If you want more information about the course, please feel free to reach out to me.

 <i>CS 107, 109, 110, 161</i> - <b> All of CS Core </b>